UPDATED: JULY 05, 2023 | 3 MIN READ

 Regardless of your student status, the ACA allows you to remain on your parent’s plan until you turn 26.
-If you’re not turning 26 shortly, you may not need to take any enrollment steps at this time.
-However, if you’re attending college away from home, make sure that providers in your college city accept your insurance.
+If you’re not turning 26 shortly, you may not need to take any enrollment steps now.
+However, if you’re attending college away from home, make sure that your city’s providers accept your insurance.

 Getting health insurance from your school

 Some colleges in Hawaii offer health plans for eligible students.
 For example, the University of Hawaii in Honolulu provides the HMSA Student Health Plan.
 This plan allows students to select a health care provider and receive care from the student health center or any HMSA participating health care provider from an extensive network.
 Check to see if your university offers student health services.

 Getting student health insurance coverage through the ACA

 Depending on your age and tax dependency, you may enroll in an ACA health plan through the federal health insurance Marketplace at healthcare.gov.
 Unless you have a qualifying life event, you may register or change an existing plan during Open Enrollment.